Bahrain rejects jailed opposition activists' appeal

 Some of the activists received life sentences after being convicted of plotting to overthrow the state.

-Bahrain has been wracked by unrest since pro-democracy demonstrations began in February 2011.'Political persecution'
+Bahrain has been wracked by unrest since pro-democracy demonstrations began in February 2011.

 The 13 who lost their final appeal were among 20 opposition leaders and activists originally convicted by a special military tribunal in 2011 of plotting to overthrow the state.